yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/yugabytedb-connector.md

 ### Connector properties

-The Debezium YugabyteDB connector has many configuration properties that you can use to achieve the right connector behavior for your application.
+The connector has many configuration properties that you can use to achieve the right connector behavior for your application.
 Many properties have default values.
 Information about the properties is organized as follows:

 * [Required configuration properties](#required-configuration-properties)
 * [Advanced configuration properties](#advanced-configuration-properties)